ohsnyt/ha-grist/DEVELOPER_NOTES.md

 - **entity-event-setup**: n/a (The integration does gather information from recorder statistics and from other sensor data, but it does not listen for events.)

-- **entity-unique-id**: done
+- **entity-unique-id**: Done.

-- **has-entity-name**: done
+- **has-entity-name**: Done.

-- **runtime-data**: The integration stores forecast data in the hass storage using the keys found in constants as FORECAST_KEY, and STORAGE_VERSION.
+- **runtime-data**: Done.
+The integration stores forecast data in the hass storage using the keys found in constants as FORECAST_KEY, and STORAGE_VERSION.
 Of course hass also stores integration information and options during the initialization and config_flow_options routines.

-- **test-before-configure**: The integration supplies default values for all items that can be configured.
+- **test-before-configure**: Done.
+The integration supplies default values for all items that can be configured.
 This ensures that the integration will behave correctly before it is configured.
 In addition, the integration tests for the presense of a valid solar forcaster prior to running any function, method or calculation that depends on data from a forecaster.

-- **test-before-setup**: See test-before-configure.
+- **test-before-setup**: Done.
+See test-before-configure.

 - **unique-config-entry**: This entity is a singe-instance integration and follows the idiomatic and correct method to ensure that.
 Testing is incorporated. **But I am still waiting to figure out how to run pytest for home assistant within docker.**

 ## Silver

 - **action-exceptions**: n/a.
 No exposed actions.
-- **config-entry-unloading**: Unloading is done.
+- **config-entry-unloading**: Done.
+Unloading is done.
 Since there are no listeners, no further checks are needed.
 Testing is incorporated. **But I am still waiting to figure out how to run pytest for home assistant within docker.**
 - **docs-configuration-parameters**: *todo*
 - What:
 Document all configuration parameters (options, YAML, UI) your integration supports.